Quantum Monte Carlo for Gauge Fields and Matter without the Fermion Determinant

-\paragraph{Numerical Results}-- To illustrate the efficacy of the algorithm, we discuss results obtained by simulating the $(1+1)$-d $H^{U(1)}_{N_f=1}$ model in \cref{eq:modelfam}, which is related to the massless quantum-link Schwinger model \cite{Banerjee:2012pg, Huang2019} and the PXP model \cite{Fendley2004, Surace2020}, where quantum scars were first demonstrated experimentally \cite{Bernien_2017}.
+\paragraph{Numerical Results.}-- To illustrate the efficacy of the algorithm, we discuss results obtained by simulating the $(1+1)$-d $H^{U(1)}_{N_f=1}$ model in \cref{eq:modelfam}, which is related to the massless quantum-link Schwinger model \cite{Banerjee:2012pg, Huang2019} and the PXP model \cite{Fendley2004, Surace2020}, where quantum scars were first demonstrated experimentally \cite{Bernien_2017}.
 We simulate the model for different temperatures $\beta=1/T$, \emph{without imposing Gauss' law}.
+A filter may then be applied to study the physics in the desired Gauss law sector.
 The one-dimensional nature of the problem forbids the presence of merons, providing a technical simplification.
 The first non-trivial result is the emergence of \emph{two} Gauss' law sectors at low temperatures, as shown in \cref{fig:GaussLaw}.
-For the $\mathbb{Z}_2$ theory in $(1+1)$-d, this result was also observed in \cite{Frank_2020} using the worm algorithm.
+For the $\mathbb{Z}_2$ theory in $(1+1)$-d, this result was also observed in \cite{Frank_2020}.

 Generating different Gauss' Law sectors has the benefit that the physics in each sector can be easily studied by applying a filter.
 At low temperatures, this is an ${\cal O}(1)$ effort, but becomes exponentially difficult at higher temperatures, since exponentially many sectors will be populated.
-Hence we note that the efficiency of this meron algorithm for true gauge theories (where Gauss' law is imposed) is more suited to the study of quantum phase transitions rather than finite-temperature ones.
+Hence, we note that the efficiency of this meron algorithm for true gauge theories (where Gauss' law is imposed) is more suited to the study of quantum phase transitions rather than finite-temperature ones.
 For theories where multiple non-trivial Gauss' Law sectors emerge at low temperature, it is possible to study the physics in all sectors without any extra effort.